 An impoverished French emigre (Danielle Darrieux in her Hollywood film debut) assisted by her best friend (Helen Broderick) and a maitre d' (Mischa Auer, MY MAN GODFREY) moves into a posh New York hotel.
 Their aim is for her to catch a rich husband and share the profits.
 Darrieux, one of the treasures of French cinema, deserved more than inheriting this screwball farce retread.
 Couldn't Universal borrow Ginger Rogers from RKO?
 It's genial enough in fits and spurts and while Darrieux is charming, she's no Jean Arthur.
 The film was a failure and Darrieux returned to France and didn't return to Hollywood for 13 years.
 But it's harmless and Henry Koster (THREE SMART GIRLS) directs with the efficiency of a traffic cop.
 With Douglas Fairbanks Jr. and Louis Hayward as the two marrying candidates and Harry Davenport.

 After a traumatic experience that she can't remember, a woman (Patricia Neal) loses her eyesight.
 But there is no natural cause, it's psychosomatic.
 When her self absorbed younger sister (Samantha Eggar) returns home from America and moves in with her sister and her husband (Curt Jurgens), the domestic situation becomes very intense and the woman tries to unravel the dark secret that caused her blindness.
-Directed by Alexander Singer (A COLD WIND IN AUGUST), this is an odd little film that seems to be a thriller on the verge of turning into one of those "slutty sister and brother in law plot to murder the wife" scenarios but it never comes to fruition.
+Based on the novel by Francoise Des Ligneris and directed by Alexander Singer (A COLD WIND IN AUGUST).
+This is an odd little film that seems to be a thriller on the verge of turning into one of those "slutty sister and brother in law plot to murder the wife" scenarios but it never comes to fruition.
 Instead, what we get is not a thriller at all but a domestic drama with a pinch of psychological pepper to spice things up.
 Pity it never develops into something more substantial because the performances are all quite good.
 Kenneth V. Jones did the jazzy score.
-Based on the novel by Francoise Des Ligneris.
 With Ian Bannen and Beatrix Lehmann.

 A rift between a fifth generation Rabbi (Eduard Franz) and his son (Jerry Lewis) occurs when the son decides to abandon the religious life for show business as a stand up comedian.
 Very loosely based on the Samuel Raphaelson play which is better known for its 1927 film version with Al Jolson.
 The story was pretty antiquated even in 1927 and by 1959, the cobwebs were really showing.
 The director Ralph Nelson (LILIES OF THE FIELD) does his best to move things along and Lewis gives it a game try but his performance seems rushed and not thought out.
 It's basically a full on dramatic role with the comedy limited to his on stage act.
 With Anna Maria Alberghetti as the actress who gives Lewis his big break, Molly Picon (FIDDLER ON THE ROOF) as his mother, Alan Reed and Del Moore.